We need to talk about the PSP Vita.

 This isn’t about how I don’t like Portal 2.
 Tomorrow (or perhaps earlier?) will be a historic day in my life.
 Not just because I’ll be playing Portal 2, but because it will be the first time in I-don’t-know-how-many years that I’ll actually play a game on its launch date.
 I barely ever pay full price for games anymore, much less preorder them.
 With that said, I don’t think I need to go into further detail how extremely excited I am for Portal 2.

 I want to emphasize that fact so that the rest of this post isn’t misinterpreted as being critical of Portal, or any specific game.
-The release of Portal 2 however works well as an opportunity to discuss sequels in general, and why I almost always dislike them. → The gamers have only interpreted the games, in various ways.
-The point, however, is to change them.
+The release of Portal 2 however works well as an opportunity to discuss sequels in general, and why I almost always dislike them. → Speak softly and carry a big post.

 iPod Gaming Report